-- 1. This cover paper is designed to highlight, at a very high level, key findings and our progress on these issues.
-However, there is further reflection to be undertaken, including discussion of the nuances and critical reflection on what we are doing in partnership with Professor Carnes and others, to see how we can enhance our policy and communications to deliver key messages and understand key challenges to implementing our Osteopathic Practice Standards in a way which protects patients. - 2.
-The draft report is presented to enable the Committee to share their own insights and reflections on the findings with us.
-It is intended that a more detailed paper and the final report will be considered by Council towards the end of 2021.
+- This cover paper is designed to highlight, at a high level, key findings and our progress on these issues.
+However, there is further reflection to be undertaken, including discussion of the nuances and critical reflection on what we are doing in partnership with Professor Carnes and others, to see how we can enhance our policy and communications to deliver key messages, and understand key challenges to implementing our Osteopathic Practice Standards in a way which protects patients. - 2.
+The paper was considered by the Policy and Education Committee on 7 October 2021.
+The PEC made observations including the following: - Further exploration of how best to reaffirm the role of osteopaths in public health, hygiene and infection control and how to support professional behaviours in social media would be helpful, for example through guidance, the ebulletin or even the CPD scheme.